 You will be mentoring students, in a clinical setting, while they demonstrate nursing skills and procedures.
 Family-centered care of children is the focus of this course, exploring issues of normal child care as well as health alterations of children from infancy through adolescence.
 Students participate as members of the multidisciplinary health team to provide health promotion, illness prevention, health restoration and maintenance and rehabilitative care to children and families.
 A variety of population and settings are used in the experiential learning component of this course.

-Additional clinical teaching opportunities are available in Funadementals, Maternal-Child Nursing and more.
+Additional clinical teaching opportunities are available in Funadementals, Collaborative Healthcare and more.
 Commitments are 8 weeks in length and may include daytime, second shift, evening, and/or weekends in 8, 10, or 12 hour shifts.

 If you are passionate about nursing and advancing your career through the power of education, we want to talk with you today.